dmccreary/personal-finance/docs/glossary.md

 ## B

+#### Automatic Savings

+The use of automated systems to regularly transfer funds from checking to savings accounts, facilitating consistent saving habits.

+**Example:** This course shows you how automatic savings through direct deposit splits or scheduled transfers can help you build wealth effortlessly.

 #### Balance Sheet

 A financial statement showing what an individual or organization owns (assets), owes (liabilities), and the difference between them (net worth/equity) at a specific point in time.